 Why is FRS/GMRS “suddenly” more interesting, especially in emergency preparedness?

 The overlapping channels allow an FRS operator to use a GMRS operators’ simplex repeater with permission.
 That can provide reliable service over a 2-mile-diameter zone using a $10, ½-watt, unlicensed radio.
 That can be effective “last mile” communications.
+There is one such FRS simplex “parrot” in West Santa Rosa.

 The full-duplex GMRS repeaters allow reliable, many-mile communications for those willing to invest $40 to $200 for a 5-watt radio and $35 for a GMRS license.
 The setup for these radios is a bit more difficult.